vprusso/toqito/docs/contributing.rst

 - The docstring of a new feature should contain a theoretical description of the feature, one or more examples in an :code:`Examples` subsection and a :code:`References` subsection.
 The docstring code examples should utilize `jupyter-sphinx <https://jupyter-sphinx.readthedocs.io/en/latest/>`_.
 - Added lines should show up as covered in the :code:`pytest` code coverage report.
 See `Testing`_.
-- Code and unit tests for the new feature should follow the style guidelines as discussed in `Code Style`_.
+- Code and unit tests for the new feature should follow the style guidelines as discussed in :ref:`Code Style <code_style_reference-label>`.
 - The new feature must be added to the :code:`init` file of its module to avoid import issues.
 - Finally, if the new feature is a new module, it has to be listed in :code:`docs/autoapi_members.rst` such that the new module appears in the :code:`API Reference` page due to :code:`sphinx-autoapi`.